ufs-community/uwtools/docs/index.rst

 This is where you put in your structured YAML that defines your workflow of choice, and it pops out a verified Rocoto XML.

 | :any:`CLI documentation with examples<cli_rocoto_realize_examples>`

-Run Action
-""""""""""

-Given a Rocoto XML workflow document, invoke Rocoto in a loop, monitoring its progress, until a specified task is complete.

-| :any:`CLI documentation with examples<cli_rocoto_iterate_examples>`

 Validate Action
 """""""""""""""